chef-boneyard/knife-container/README.md

 initialized without the `-z` flag and a Berksfile exists, it will run `berks upload` and upload the required cookbooks to you Chef Server.

+## Configuration
+This plugin allows certain values to be specified in your `knife.rb`

+### `knife[:berksfile_source]`
+Allows you to specify the source you wish to use in your generated Berksfiles.
+The default value is `https://supermarket.getchef.com`.

 ## Contributing
 Please read [CONTRIBUTING.md](CONTRIBUTING.md)